 - Equipment and Supplies

 - o Well gauging and sampling logs (no weatherproof field books permitted);

 - Project plans;

 - PPE in accordance with the HASP and free of PFAS containing products (see Table 1);

 - PID, or other monitoring equipment if required by HASP;

-- o PFAS-free water level probe (see Table 1 for list of PFAS-free equipment);
+- PFAS-free water level probe (see Table 1 for list of PFAS-free equipment);

 - PFAS-free electronic oil/water interface probe (see Table 1 for list of PFAS-free equipment);

 - Polypropylene rope;

 - Temperature, conductivity, and pH meter;

-- Turbidity meter;
+- o Turbidity meter;

 - Graduated 5-gallon buckets;

 - PFAS-free peristaltic or bladder pump capable of achieving flow rates of 0.5 liters per minute or less (see Table 1 for list of PFAS-free equipment);

 - HDPE plastic tubing (appropriately sized for the chosen peristaltic or bladder pump);

-- o Flow-through cell;
+- Flow-through cell;

 - o Generator;

-- o Extension cords:
+- Extension cords;

-- Decontamination supplies;
+- o Decontamination supplies;

 - HDPE plastic sheeting;

-- o Clear tape; duct tape
+- Clear tape; duct tape

 - Coolers and ice;

-- o Laboratory sample bottles, chains of custody, and shipping labels.
+- Laboratory sample bottles, chains of custody, and shipping labels.

+- Purging

+- Equipment will be decontaminated prior to use at each location.

+- Prior to sampling, the static water level will be measured to the nearest 0.01 foot from the surveyed well elevation mark on the top of the PVC casing with a decontaminated oil/water interface probe.
+NAPL thickness will be confirmed using a clear PFAS-free bailer or a weighted string.
+The measurements will be recorded on the field data sheets.